dandavison/delta/README.md

     delta [FLAGS] [OPTIONS]

 FLAGS:
+        --compare-themes    Compare available syntax highlighting themes.
+To use this option, supply git diff output to delta on standard input.
+For example: `git show --color=always | delta --compare-themes`.
-        --dark              Use diff highlighting colors appropriate for a dark terminal background.
+        --dark              Use colors appropriate for a dark terminal background.
+For more control, see --theme, --plus-color, and --minus-color.
     -h, --help              Prints help information
-        --light             Use diff highlighting colors appropriate for a light terminal background.
-This is the default.
+        --light             Use colors appropriate for a light terminal background.
+For more control, see --theme, --plus-color, and --minus-color.
         --list-languages    List supported languages and associated file extensions.
         --list-themes       List available syntax highlighting themes.
     -V, --version           Prints version information

 OPTIONS:
         --minus-color <minus_color>    The background color (RGB hex) to use for removed lines.
-The default is "#ffd0d0" if you are using --light, and "#3f0001" if you are using --dark.
         --plus-color <plus_color>      The background color (RGB hex) to use for added lines.
-The default is "#d0ffd0" if you are using --light, and "#013B01" if you are using --dark.
         --theme <theme>                The syntax highlighting theme to use.
-Options are Light: ("InspiredGitHub", "Solarized (light)", "base16-ocean.light"), Dark: ("Solarized, (dark)", "base16- eighties.dark", "base16-mocha.dark", "base16-ocean.dark").
     -w, --width <width>                The width (in characters) of the diff highlighting.
 By default, the highlighting extends to the last character on each line.
 ```